raoul2000/yii2-workflow/README.md

 	post status is : Draft

-If you do the same thing but instead of draftn set the status to *publish* and try to save it, the following exception is thrown :
+If you do the same thing but instead of *draft* set the status to *publish* and try to save it, the following exception is thrown :

 	Not an initial status : PostWorkflow/publish ("PostWorkflow/draft" expected)

 That's because in your workflow definition the **initial status** is  set to *draft* and not *publish*.

 Ok, one more example for the fun !
 This time we are not going to perform the transition when the Post is saved (like we did in the previous example), but immediately by invoking the `sendToStatus` method.
-Our Post is going try to reach status *publish* passing through *deleted* which is strictly forbiden by the workflow.
+Our Post is going to try to reach status *publish* passing through *deleted* which is strictly forbidden by the workflow.
 Will it be successful in this risky attempt of breaking workflow rules ?

 ```php
 $post = new Post();